Travel insurance pre existing conditions

 - sports injury

-Depending on the condition as well, the insurer may have specific eligibility requirements or state a period of time that your condition must not have worsened or changed in any way.
+Depending on the condition as well, the insurance provider may have specific eligibility requirements or state a period of time that your condition must not have worsened or changed in any way.
 This can be anything from 30 days to a year depending on the condition.

 If you are pregnant for instance, most travel insurance policies will allow you to travel up to 26 weeks but only if the pregnancy was conceived naturally (no IVF) and there were not any prior complications or issues with previous pregnancies.

-Even if you don’t think your condition is particularly serious you should always tell your insurer about it as it is better to be safe than sorry.
+Even if you don’t think your condition is particularly serious you should always tell your insurance provider about it as it is better to be safe than sorry.

 Other FAQs on pre-existing conditions